 The principal market related risks to which the Group is exposed are foreign currency risk, interest rate risk and equity price risk associated with its co-investments in alternative investment solutions, corporate investments and real estate investments, as well as on its debt financings.
-For the purpose of managing market price risks, the Group has established appropriate procedures and limits approved by the Board of Directors.
+For the purpose of managing market price risks, the Investcorp has established appropriate procedures and limits approved by Investcorp Bank's Board of Directors.

-In addition, for internal risk assessments, the Group uses a variety of internal and external models to analyze the market price risks that may arise from adverse market movements.
+In addition, for internal risk assessments, Investcorp uses a variety of internal and external models to analyze the market price risks that may arise from adverse market movements.